marcoparello/CTF-Writeups/N0PSctf/Web/Web-Cook.md

 # Web Cook
 ![](../images/web-cook-part-1.png)

-I click on the link, which takes me to this page:
+I clicked on the link, which took me to this page:

 ![](../images/web-cook-part-2.png)